Scope

 If accessing wiring and electrical boxes from the attic, see the Pre-Retrofit Assessment of Attics, Ceilings, and Roofs.
 If accessing wiring and electric boxes from the attic, see the Pre-Retrofit Assessment of Crawlspaces and Basements.

-- For wall-mounted electrical boxes, caulk all of the openings in the box (including around the wire penetrations) and seal around the box where it meets the drywall.
+- For wall-mounted electrical boxes, caulk all openings in the box (including around the wire penetrations) and seal around the box where it meets the drywall.

-- For wiring holes (e.g., security system wiring, television and internet cables, exterior outlets, and switches) use caulk, gaskets, spray foam, or other approved sealants to seal any gaps or holes.
+- Seal wiring gaps and holes (e.g., for security system wiring, television and internet cables, exterior outlets, and switches) through exterior walls, floors, or ceilings, with caulk, gaskets, spray foam, putty, or other approved sealants.

 See the Training Tab for a video on how to air seal electrical boxes.